SanjinKurelic/CaseBasedReasoning/ReadMe.md

 3997 | 4 | 5

 As we can see our predicting model is giving pretty good values, except for people older than 40.
 Those people usually do not use any kind of data/sms/call plans, and for that reason they are not our target population for presenting new tariffs.
 It should also be mentioned that data used in prediction is quite random so edge cases are not deeply covered (ex: people older than 40 years old).

-If we run the generator, its output will be *telcom.csv* and *telcomStats.txt* files.
-The file *telcomStats.txt* gives us information about the distribution of the generated data.

 If we run *CalculateIV.py* we will get information about which columns influence missing value (in this case customer age is the column that contains missing values):